jcavat/jcavat.github.io/_posts/2017-02-27-pagination-table.markdown

     | otherwise                 = map show [1..2] ++ [".."] ++ map show [activep-1..activep+2] ++ [".."] ++ map show [page-1, page]
 {% endhighlight %}

 Then, I think "great".
-Let keep this version and look at how integrating it with a TypeScript-Angular2 project.
+Let's keep this version and look at how integrating it with a TypeScript-Angular2 project.
 I looked for some ways to compile Haskell to JS with ghcjs but for now, the project is not very robust.
 Other solutions: PureScript or ELM.
 I chose Purescript instead of ELM because this last focus on view.

 I change the syntax a bit and arrive to this version:
 {% highlight haskell %}
+mapToString :: forall a. ( Show a ) => Array a -> Array String
+mapToString = map show

+{-| page is the number of pages and activep is the number of the active page -}
 paginate :: Int -> Int -> Array String
 paginate page activep
     | page == 0                 = []